andy-schulz/thekla-examples/courses/cucumber/100_Using_DocStrings/README.md

 ## Why DocStrings

 In the examples before we were passing standard strings inside the step as parameter.
-If you want to specify larger content, for example text to be used in an email, passing it in steps or data tables is not sufficient.
+If you want to specify larger content be used in emails or files, the possibility to  pass it in steps or data tables is not sufficient.

 Large texts can be used with DocString.